 Fixing the Problem

 It is the responsiblity of the HTCondor developers to fix the problem.
-However, if you have a signed copy of the Contributor License Agreement on file with UW-Madison, you may send your patch to firstname.lastname@example.org for review by the HTCondor developers.
+However, you may send your patch to firstname.lastname@example.org for review by the HTCondor developers.

 Coordinating with Downstream Providers

 Before the public announcment, the HTCondor team will coordinate with downstream providers of the HTCondor software to let them know a new release is imminent, and we may provide updated source code and/or binaries to various parties at our discretion.

 All public announcements will be made Monday through Thursday between 9AM and 5PM central time.
 The announcement will be sent to the HTCondor-users and HTCondor-world mailing lists; the HTCondor team keeps a web page listing all announced vulnerabilities.

 When announcing the existence of a vulnerability, we will supply high-level details.
 The idea is to give just enough information so people can assess their risk and exposure, without giving away enough information to actually exploit the problem.
 These goals can be at odds with each other, and we generally tend towards being more vague if there is such a conflict.

 The binaries and source code that fix the problem will be available from the HTCondor download page when the announcement is made.